gaukas/transportc/README.md

 # webrtc-datachannel-transport

-A transport utilizing WebRTC data channels, written in Go.
+A virtual transport implemented using WebRTC datachannel written in Go.